-If you’ve been following the news then you’ll be aware that Fintech in Lithuania has been soaring – they’ve been making moves to position themselves as one of the world’s prominent FinTech hubs.
-At first, Baltic state Lithuania, with a population of 2.7 million people and a GDP of $47 million may not seem like the future of FinTech, but, according to the Lithuania Fintech Report 2017, a total of 117 fintech firms were operating in the country, employing over 2,000 people — a considerable increase from the 45 companies operating in 2013.
+If you’ve been following the news then you’ll be aware that FinTech in Lithuania has been soaring – they’ve been making moves to position themselves as one of the world’s prominent FinTech hubs and the largest in the EU in terms of licensed companies.
+At first, Baltic state Lithuania, with a population of 2.7 million people and a GDP of $54 million may not seem like the future of FinTech, but, according to The Fintech Landscape in Lithuania 2020-2021 a total of 230 FinTech firms operate in the country, employing over 4,000 people — a considerable increase just in three years, where 117 operated in the country.

-A report produced by the Lithuanian consultancy firm Versli Lietuva, revealed that the Baltic state saw a 305% increase in ICO investment over the past 18 months, with up to $570 million raised.
+A report produced by the Lithuanian consultancy firm Versli Lietuva in 2018, revealed that the Baltic state saw a 305% increase in ICO investment in just one year, with up to $570 million raised.
 The same report also detailed that cryptocurrency transfers involving Lithuanian firms reached a whopping $762 million between 2017 and 2018.

 Aside from its impressive landscapes, rich history and cheap beer, why is FinTech in Lithuania attracting new startups?

 Hedging risks against what is shaping up to be a messy divorce between the UK and the EU has been at the forefront of many companies mind’s when looking to maintain access to the single market.
 A FinTech license from Lithuania, an EU member, would give the a company access to 448 million customers, 25 million SMEs and 6740 banks and credit unions.